 It is an essential part of your book to make sure your readers understand your story and can get invested in your overall plot and environment.

-If you have been looking for exposition techniques for authors, we will be going over a few basic ideas you can use to help guide your readers into your story.
+If you have been looking for exposition techniques for authors, we will be going over a few basic things you can do to avoid the top exposition mistakes and better guide readers into your story.

 We will also go over why exposition matters, some basics of techniques, outline what makes good exposition, and then dive into tactical techniques you an use in your writing.